Advertisment

 The first-ever pink ball test match which had some new rules implemented | SportzPoint

 Initially, test cricket was played in the daytime.
-But recently the rule was changed in November 2015 where the first day-night test match took place between Australia and New Zealand.
+But recently the rule was changed in November 2015 when the first day-night test match took place between Australia and New Zealand.
 The popularity of Test cricket was dying.
 The number of spectators was declining during the daytime test matches.
 Therefore the home board and the visiting board agreed on approving the day-night test match.
 An interesting fact about the day-night test match is that a pink ball is used instead of a red ball because of the visibility.

 5. 22- Yard Pitch

-Why the cricket pitch is 22 yards long | SportzPoint
+why the cricket pitch is 22 yards long? - sportzpoint.com

 The cricket pitch gets observed by the umpires and they decide if the pitch is suitable for a test match or not.
-However, it is the groundsmen and curator who decides on which pitch the match will be played.
+However, it is the groundsmen and curator who decide on which pitch the match will be played.

 Why the pitch is 22 yards?

-The cricket is very colonial game and traditionally follows old measurement systems such as yards.
-Over the period of time, Saxon linear measurements were standardized to a mile or 8 furlongs or furrow long.
-8 furlongs are equal to 320 perches or 1,760 yards or twig (English stick ).
-The iron yard of the king in the thirteen century had the measurement of 3 feet of 12 inches or a length of a furrow.
-And after some very historical calculations the iron yard measurement preserved to be the Saxon strip-acre which was of one furlong by one tenth of a furlong or 40 by 4 perches.
+The iron yard of the king in the 13th century had the measurement of 3 feet of 12 inches or the length of a furrow.
+After some very historical calculations, the iron yard measurement was preserved to be the Saxon strip-acre which was of one furlong by one tenth of a furlong or 40 by 4 perches.
 Thus the cricket pitch got the measurement of 22 yards.

 Read also: Top 9 cricketers from the Indian U-19 cricket team who represented India